REBELinBLUE/kube-guide/manuscript/3-tutorial.md

 Create the following file and save it as `1-pod.yaml`.
 This file contains the minimum fields required to create a *Pod*.

+> Throughout this tutorial you will see the `kuard-arm64` image in use, if your cluster is not on an M1 Mac, or other machine using ARMv8, then you will want to change to `kuard-amd64` (most likely), `kuard-arm` or `kuard-ppc64le`.

 ```yaml
 apiVersion: v1
 kind: Pod